sarihammad/authlens/README.md

 ## Accessibility

 Checklist:
-- Keyboard navigation: TODO
+- Keyboard navigation: Not yet validated
-- Visible focus rings: TODO
+- Visible focus rings: Not yet validated
-- ARIA live region for findings updates: TODO
+- ARIA live region for findings updates: Not yet validated
-- No color-only severity indicators: TODO
+- No color-only severity indicators: Not yet validated
-- Copy/export buttons announce success: TODO
+- Copy/export buttons announce success: Not yet validated

 What I tested:
-- TODO (manual keyboard testing and screen reader sweep)
+- Not yet validated

 ## Testing

 - Unit: URL parsing, redaction guarantees, allowlist matching, rule triggers.
 - Integration: feed a known trace to the analyzer and compare to golden report.
-- E2E: TODO (real OAuth flow with a demo client)
+- E2E: Not yet validated (real OAuth flow with a demo client).

 ## CI and releases